hainayanda/Artisan/Example/Pods/Pharos/README.md

 ## Relay value to another Observable

 You can relay value from any Relay to another Relay as long as the type is the same.
 Use `relayValue(to:)` or `relayUniqueValue(to:)` if the value is `Equatable`.
-It will return new Relay under the target Relay:
+It will return a new Relay under the target Relay:

 ```swift
 class MyClass {